MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 Users ask questions in natural language, like "How do I deliver goods to my customers directly from my vendors?" or "Do we have any office chairs in stock for under $600?".
 In response, chat with Copilot provides answers in natural language.
 Depending on the questions, answers can include plain text, links to records or pages in Business Central, and links to Business Central help articles on Microsoft Learn.

-## What are capabilities of chat with Copilot?
+## What are capabilities of Chat with Copilot?

 Chat with Copilot offers the following distinct skills: